dgc08/ponlib/README.md

     dct["This"] "is the value of This"

 ### The `imports` parameter
 If you want to store objects from other packages, you must put the package name in the list `imports`.
+## The license
+This project is under the Chronos License.
+The license and the license iformations are in the [LICENSE](https://github.com/dgc08/ponlib/blob/master/LICENSE) file.